-Liquid Aeration
+Why We Use Liquid Aeration Techniques

 You’ve probably heard of lawn plug aeration before but are more familiar with core aeration.
 That’s when a machine pulls plugs of grass and soil out of the ground, scattering them all over the lawn.
+At LawnLab we offer liquid yard aeration, which is a different approach that provides the same benefits but without the drawbacks of traditional lawn aeration.

 Instead of using a machine to punch holes into the grass and ground, liquid aeration involves spraying a special liquid over the lawn.
 It contains food that gets microbial active in the soil as it soaks in, plus enzymes or bacteria that will break down thatch.

-We have a special formula that’s gentle on your lawn but has proven to be effective with the soil in this area.
+Our team has a special formula that’s gentle on your lawn but has proven to be effective with the soil in this area.
 The whole idea is to soften up the soil by spraying this solution on it, instead of using a machine to punch holes through the lawn.

 - It damages the lawn’s root system as you pull out plugs of soil